rad182/potential/web/reading.md

 # Web Practice Reading List

-A reading list that is useful for onboarding to the web practice technoligies.
+A reading list that is useful for onboarding to the web practice technologies.

 ### Firstly it's important to know the language well.